villasite/sba/_posts/2020-08-23-mon-catholic-origins_copy0.md

 ---
 **12 PM**

-Join today's session on Catholic Origin Stories.
+Join today's session on Catholic Origin Stories highlighting a parishioner's life in Christ.
 Part of our "On Time God Online" series.

 <p class="text-danger"><b>Meeting ID</b>: 831 1388 8867
 <br>